tjort/slick/README.md

 - Author: Jordi Verdult
 - Requirements: Symphony 2.3.2

-An extension for Symphony CMS that aims to make the UI a bit better looking for the end user.
+An extension for Symphony CMS that aims to make the UI a bit better looking - in the humble opinion of this developer - for the end user.

 Installation and Setup
 ----------------------